openownership/data-standard/docs/schema/data-schema-reference.md

 The canonical serialization of BODS data is as a [JSON document](https://tools.ietf.org/html/rfc8259).
 A JSON BODS file SHOULD consists of a series of ordered statements within a top-level array.

-Each of the entityStatements or personStatements referenced by a particular [beneficialOwnershipStatement] MUST appear before that particular statement in the ordered array.
+Each of the entityStatements or personStatements referenced by a particular [ownershipOrControlStatement] MUST appear before that particular statement in the ordered array.

 BODS data MAY also be serialized in tabular form, using the relative JSON Pointer from the statement root for each relevant field as the column header.
 For example, the extract: